 Understanding and improving early mathematics learning with five key challenges.

-Our research and impact activities will be structured around five interlinked challenges.
+Our research and impact activities are structured around five interlinked challenges.
 Addressing them will transform the impact on mathematics education:

 1. How do the foundations of mathematics learning emerge in the preschool years?

-We will develop ground-breaking new methods to study the emergence of key mathematical skills in early years education
+We are working on developing ground-breaking new methods to study the emergence of key mathematical skills in early years education

 2. What are the causal mechanisms that drive mathematics learning during primary school?

 Through rigorous randomised controlled trials (RCTs), we will identify the causal predictors of mathematics achievement.